 Food Hygiene Rating Scheme

-To help you choose where to eat out or shop for food, we use the National Food Hygiene Rating Scheme system for rating local food businesses.
-The scheme will give you information about the hygiene standards in restaurants, pubs, cafes, takeaways, hotels, and other places you eat out, as well as supermarkets and other food shops.
+We use the National Food Hygiene Rating Scheme system for rating local food businesses.
+This is aimed at helping you to decide where to eat or shop.
+The scheme provides information about the hygiene standards in restaurants, pubs, cafes, takeaways, hotels, and other places you eat out.
+It also provides ratings for supermarkets and other food shops.

 What is the Food Hygiene Rating Scheme?

-The scheme is run by us in partnership with the Food Standards Agency (FSA).
-Like our earlier Scores on the Doors scheme, it will help you choose where to eat out or shop for food by giving you information about the hygiene standards in food premises at the time they are inspected by one of our food safety officers.
+We run the scheme in partnership with the Food Standards Agency (FSA).
+Like our earlier Scores on the Doors scheme, it will help you choose where to eat out or shop for food.
+It gives you information about the hygiene standards in food premises at the time they are inspected by one of our food safety officers.
 Our officers check that they are meeting legal requirements on food hygiene.

 How is the rating calculated?

-Each business is given a rating following an inspection by a food safety officer.
+Businesses are given a rating after an inspection by a food safety officer.
 This is based on:

 - How hygienically the food is handled – safe food preparation, cooking, re-heating, cooling and storage